ba-st/Ansible/docs/GettingStarted.md

 ## Tutorials

-The tutorials are intended to be read in order and are inspired by those in the [official documentation](https://www.rabbitmq.com/documentation.html).
+The tutorials are intended to be read in order and are inspired by those in the [Get Started](https://www.rabbitmq.com/getstarted.html) of the official documentation.
 They are not a rewrite but rather my interpretation.
-Moreover, we strongly recommend that you read it as it has much more depth in each of the topics.

-*Note:* The [official documentation](https://www.rabbitmq.com/documentation.html) is very good and covers each of these topics in great detail.
+**Note:** The [official documentation](https://www.rabbitmq.com/documentation.html) is very good and covers each of these topics in great detail.
 We recommend that read it to get a complete understanding.

 1. [Worker queue](WorkerQueue.md)
 2. [Publish - Subscribe](PublishSubscribe.md)